The Souvenir Part II: Production

 In May 2017, it was announced Honor Swinton Byrne, Robert Pattinson, Tilda Swinton, Richard Ayoade and Ariane Labed had joined the cast of the film, with Joanna Hogg directing from a screenplay she wrote.
-Luke Schiller, Ed Guiney, Rose Garnett, Lizzie Francke, Emma Norton, Andrew Lowe, Martin Scorsese, and Emma Tillinger Koskoff will serve as producers on the film under their Element Pictures, BBC Films and Sikelia Productions banners, respectively.
+Luke Schiller, Ed Guiney, Rose Garnett, Lizzie Francke, Emma Norton, Andrew Lowe, Martin Scorsese, and Emma Tillinger Koskoff would serve as producers on the film under their Element Pictures, BBC Films and Sikelia Productions banners, respectively.

 In January 2019, A24 acquired distribution rights to the film.
 In June 2019, Pattinson dropped out of the film due to scheduling conflicts with The Batman.
-In August 2019, it was announced Charlie Heaton, Harris Dickinson and Joe Alwyn had joined the cast of the film, with Heaton and Dickinson replacing Pattinson.
+In August 2019, it was announced Charlie Heaton, Harris Dickinson and Joe Alwyn had joined the cast of the film.
+Heaton and Dickinson replaced Pattinson, whose character was reconceived as two separate characters.

 Principal photography began on June 3, 2019.
 Filming wrapped in July 2019.

 Release

 In March 2021, Picturehouse Entertainment acquired UK and Ireland distribution rights to the film.
 It had its world premiere at the Cannes Film Festival in the Directors Fortnight section on July 8, 2021.
 It was released in the United States on October 29, 2021.
 It was released in the United Kingdom on February 4, 2022.